 Timothy Clifford of Ferring, West Sussex, achieved A*s in Mathematics, Further Mathematics and Physics as well as an A grade in Computing.
 He goes on to read Engineering at Trinity College, Cambridge, having been a school prefect and an outstanding sportsman.

-Hannah Eastbury of Dyke Road, Brighton, leaves Lancing with grades A*A*A in History, German and French to read Modern and Medieval Languages at Magdalene College, Cambridge.
+Hannah Eastbury, from Brighton and Hove, leaves Lancing with grades A*A*A in History, German and French to read Modern and Medieval Languages at Magdalene College, Cambridge.
 An internationally ranked long-distanced swimmer, Hannah has attended both Lancing Prep Hove and Lancing College and has combined her outstanding swimming and academic achievements at Lancing.

 Karl Li from Shijiazhuang, China, scored grades A*A*A*A in Mathematics, Further Mathematics, Physics and Chemistry and goes on to read Mathematics at St John’s College, Cambridge.